easybuilders/easybuild-tutorial/docs/2022-isc22/adding_support_additional_software.md

 Using a different compiler toolchain may be as simple as just switching one for another, but it may require additional changes to be made to configure options, for example.

-The easyconfig files modified in this way will be stored in the `easybuld` subdirectory of the software installation directory and in the easyconfig archive that EasyBuild creates.
+The easyconfig files modified in this way will be stored in the `easybuild` subdirectory of the software installation directory and in the easyconfig archive that EasyBuild creates.

 ## Copying easyconfigs